healthplace/healthplace/playbook/README.md

 passing as well as manual tests; confirming the functionality in the corresponding ticket has been satisfied.

-Raise a PR back into the branch based off of (usually `develop`, but may be `master` for hotfixes).
+Raise a PR back into the branch based off of (usually `develop`, but maybe `master` for hotfixes).

 Update the corresponding ticket accordingly.